FLAVR: Flow-Agnostic Video Representations for Fast Frame Interpolation: Introduction

-In this work, we jointly address all aforementioned limitations by proposing \Ours{} (FLow-Agnostic Video Representation network), a simple yet efficient CNN architecture that utilizes spatio-temporal convolutions for predicting intermediate frames of a video.
-Without demanding access to external flow or depth maps, our model is able to make single-shot, end-to-end multiple-frame predictions.
-It naturally handles complex motions and occlusions through learning from large scale video data, significantly boosts inference speed by orders of magnitude compared to current fastest approaches, while outperforming many existing interpolation methods by a considerable margin, as shown in~\figref{fig:intro_pic}. \Ours{} is also robust to different frame rates of the original input video which when combined with its faster inference speed makes it particularly useful for real time applications.
+In this work, we aim to achieve a good trade-off between visual quality and inference speed for video interpolation.
+We do so by proposing \Ours{} (Flow-Agnostic Video Representation network), which jointly addresses the aforementioned limitations. \Ours{} is a simple, scalable approach for frame interpolation that utilizes spatio-temporal convolutions for predicting intermediate frames of a video.
+Without demanding access to external flow or depth maps, \Ours{} can make end-to-end multiple-frame predictions in a single forward pass.
+It implicitly handles complex motions and occlusions through learning from large scale video data, significantly improving ease of deployment and inference speed compared to prior approaches (\figref{fig:intro_pic}, \figref{fig:TimeVsK}), while achieving state-of-the art interpolation accuracy (\tabref{tab:twox_interpolation}, \tabref{tab:eightx_interpolation}).

-We also posit that models learned from video should be able to simultaneously reason about intricate synergy between objects, motions and actions for accurate frame interpolation.
-This is because different actions and objects have different motion signatures, and it is essential to precisely capture these properties through the representations learned for accurate frame interpolation.
-We ground this argument in the context of self-supervised representation learning~\cite{doersch2015unsupervised, pathak2017learning, wang2015unsupervised, he2020momentum} from videos.
-While popular pretext tasks for unsupervised learning from video include predicting ordering of frames~\cite{xu2019self, lee2017unsupervised, fernando2017self, misra2016shuffle, wei2018learning}, tracking color~\cite{vondrick2018tracking, wang2019learning}, correspondence across time~\cite{jayaraman2016slow, jabri2020space} or contrastive predictive coding~\cite{han2019video, han2020memory}, we take a fundamentally different approach and use frame interpolation as a pretext task to learn spatio-temporal representations from large scale unlabeled video.
-We demonstrate the validity of the approach by improving performance on action recognition and optical flow estimation tasks compared with the training from scratch baseline as well as other self-supervised approaches based on pixel level pretext tasks.